collabdotcloud/docs.collab.cloud/docs/users/buzzy-mobile-policy.md

 -   Email address

 -   First name and last name

 -   Phone number

 -   Address

 -   Usage Data

+-   Geographic location (subject to you expressly opting-in to provide such data)

 Usage Data